atamang62/BasicCAD/README.md

 <img src="https://github.com/atamang62/BasicCAD/blob/main/images/Axle%2CCollar%2CBearing.png" width="600">

 ### Reflection
-Creating the three parts was pretty easy due to the video.
-I learned that you can add another part in the document by hitting the plus button in the bottom left.
+Creating the three parts was pretty easy due to the [video.](https://youtu.be/2r7YqGuF1vY) I learned that you can add another part in the document by hitting the plus button in the bottom left.
 You can also add seprate pieces by sketching and extruding it as a new part.

 ---

 ## Wheel and Tire

 ### Description
 In this we had assemble the parts wheel and tire together.
+Assembling the parts was pretty easy due to [this video on canvas.](https://youtu.be/R4PDBd8H5h8)

 ### Evidence
 [The Wheel in Onshape](https://cvilleschools.onshape.com/documents/1cf4e6a78ee6f9e38cf6e15c/w/ee90db6c561d4cb49b1604c6/e/8fc3406a77afacb1dac9229e)